South African authorities say 31 illegal miners killed in explosion in May, only now coming to light - KTVZ

 Associated Press

-JOHANNESBURG (AP) — Authorities in South Africa say at least 31 people are believed to have died in a gas explosion in a disused mine shaft that happened last month but is only now coming to light.
-The suspected illegal miners are believed to have died on May 18 and most of their bodies are still underground, according to South Africa’s Department of Mineral Resources and Energy.
+JOHANNESBURG (AP) — Authorities in South Africa say at least 31 illegal miners are believed to have died in a gas explosion in a disused gold mine that happened last month but is only now coming to light.
+It’s thought the miners died on May 18 and most of their bodies are still underground, according to South Africa’s Department of Mineral Resources and Energy.
 Dangerously high levels of methane gas in the shaft have prevented search teams from going into the mine to retrieve the bodies.
-Three bodies have been brought to the surface by other illegal miners.
+Illegal prospecting is rife in South Africa’s old gold-mining areas, where miners go into closed and often dangerous shafts to dig for any deposits left behind.